ccbs-stradl/mdd-symptom-gwas/mdd-symptom-gsem-model.md

     ## [1] "Calculating Standardized Results"
     ## [1] "Calculating SRMR"
     ## elapsed
-    ##  10.074
+    ##   0.476
     ## [1] "The S matrix was smoothed prior to model estimation due to a non-positive definite matrix.
-The largest absolute difference in a cell between the smoothed and non-smoothed matrix was  0.0371957759493138 As a result of the smoothing, the largest Z-statistic change for the genetic covariances was  1.36605214821313 .
+The largest absolute difference in a cell between the smoothed and non-smoothed matrix was  0.0289190810466149 As a result of the smoothing, the largest Z-statistic change for the genetic covariances was  1.11962312826327 .
 We recommend setting the smooth_check argument to true if you are going to run a multivariate GWAS."

     ## Warning in usermodel(symptoms_covstruct, estimation = "DWLS", model =
-    ## pop_psych_veg_bif_clin_reg_a.model): A difference greater than .025 was observed
+    ## clin_pop_affect_veg.model): A difference greater than .025 was observed pre-
-    ## pre- and post-smoothing in the genetic covariance matrix.
+    ## and post-smoothing in the genetic covariance matrix.
 This reflects a large
     ## difference and results should be interpreted with caution!!
 This can often
     ## result from including low powered traits, and you might consider removing those
     ## traits from the model.
 If you are going to run a multivariate GWAS we strongly